 Orkideh Behrouzan is a physician, medical anthropologist, anthropologist of science and technology, and the author of Prozak Diaries: Psychiatry and Generational Memory in Iran (2016, Stanford University Press).
 She is a 2015-16 fellow of the American Council of Learned Societies (ACLS) and the winner of the 2011 Kerr Award from the Middle Eastern Studies Association.
 She currently teaches at the Department of Anthropology at SOAS, University of London.
 For more about her teaching and research, please click here.

-2017-present Assistant Professor, SOAS University of London
+2017-present Associate Professor, SOAS University of London

 2012-2017 Assistant Professor, Department of Global Health and Social Medicine, King’s College London

 2010-2012 Assistant Professor in Medical Anthropology, Institute for the Medical Humanities (IMH), University of Texas Medical Branch (UTMB).
 Adjunct Assistant Professor, Department of Anthropology, Rice University (For more, click here)

 2010 Ph.D., History and Anthropology of Science, Technology and Society (HASTS), Massachusetts Institute of Technology (MIT)

 2008-2009 Social Science Research Council (SSRC) Fellow & Wenner Gren Fellow

 2002-2005 Research Scholar in Molecular Genetics, Department of Clinical Medicine, University of Oxford

 2002 M.D., Faculty of Medicine, University of Tehran